Human Trafficking Task Forces

 The Maryland Human Trafficking Task Force (MHTTF) is the state’s primary organization that works to prevent trafficking, protect victims by providing them with the services they need, prosecute traffickers, and partner with a variety of organizations to eradicate the scourge of human trafficking from our communities.
 The Maryland Human Trafficking Task Force (MHTTF) was formed in 2007 by the U.S. Attorney’s Office, the Attorney General of Maryland, and the State’s Attorney for Baltimore City to serve as the lead investigative, prosecutorial, and victim services coordinating body for anti-human trafficking activity in the State of Maryland.
 We are a multidisciplinary team of agencies and organizations committed to a victim-centered approach in the fight against human trafficking in Maryland.

-The SAFE Center sits on the task force’s steering committee and serves as the co-chair of the legislative subcommittee and the medical subcommittee.
+The SAFE Center sits on the task force’s steering committee and serves as the co-chair of the legislative, medical, and labor trafficking subcommittees.

 Montgomery County, MD Human Trafficking Task Force

 The Montgomery County Human Trafficking Task Force was formed to increase understanding of the issue in Montgomery County and to develop inter-agency coordination of strategies for response and prevention.
 Organized and chaired by the Montgomery County Commission for Women, the task force includes, but is not limited to, government and non-government agencies and organizations, as well as a host of individual community members and ex-officio organizations.

 As past co-chair of the Montgomery County Human Trafficking Task Force’s victim services committee, the SAFE Center facilitated county-wide collaboration between service providers and law enforcement, creating an assessment-based response protocol for trafficking survivors.